andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_lifestyle.md

 summary:

-<h4 class="article-subheader">Oslo as Lifestyle</h4>
-*casually modern*
+<h4 class="article-subheader">Casually Modern</h4>
-it feels strange to call the capital of a wealthy European nation *sleepy*,
+It feels strange to call the capital of a wealthy European nation *sleepy*.

-After walking around Oslo for a couple days I take in a breath of fresh air and it hits me how polluted American cities are.
-The streets of Oslo are mostly devoid of automobiles, owing to it's walkability and fabulous public transit system.
-Based on a *vibes only* informal personal survey it feels like 90% of the cars on the road are electric.
+My expectation of Oslo was a glinty skyscraper jungle that would feel at home in the opening scenes of a Bond flick.

 For a European capital I'm amazed at how intimate Oslo feels.
 With a metropolitan population of 1.5 million, Oslo would slot 42nd in the US metro